-Those enrolled in classes at BMA Seminary are entitled to a library charge card.
+Those enrolled in classes at BMA Seminary are entitled to a library card.
 The card will be issued by the library upon proof of enrollment.
 Cards will be mailed to online students.

 All faculty and staff members are issued library cards for the length of their employment at BMA Seminary.

-Residents and Pastors of Jacksonville and Surrounding Area may borrow from Kellar Library.
+Residents and Pastors in Jacksonville and the surrounding area may borrow from Kellar Library.
 A fee of $5.00 will be charged for a library card.
 Current address and telephone number will be required at the time the card is issued.

 BMA Pastors and Laymen

-BMA Pastors and Laymen in distant cities and states may borrow from Kellar Library by paying the $5.00 charge for the library card and postage both ways on materials checked out.
-Contact should be made with the library about these privileges.
+BMA Pastors and Laymen in distant cities and states may borrow from Kellar Library by paying the $5.00 charge for the library card and the postage to mail the materials back to the library.
+Contact the library about these privileges.